 Crooked Jaw & Treatment Options

 Most people never stop to think about their jaws until something goes wrong.
 Living with a malformed jaw can be incredibly trying.
-It causes severely painful, emotional and physical side effects like headaches, an unusual facial structure, which can cause low self-esteem and in other cases, facial and ear pain.
+It causes severely painful, emotional and physical side effects like headaches, and an unusual facial structure, which can cause low self-esteem and, in other cases, facial and ear pain.

 What is a misaligned Jaw?

 A misaligned jaw is a condition where the upper and lower jaws don’t meet correctly.
 It often causes a variety of conditions, with the following being the most common;